How to Stay Healthy While Traveling Abroad

 Staying Healthy on the Go: Simple Hygiene Tips for Travelers

-One of the easiest ways to stay healthy when you are traveling, no matter where you're headed, is to keep up with good hygiene.
-It doesn't take a lot of effort, and it can save you from getting sick and ruining your trip.
+One of the easiest ways to stay healthy when you travel, no matter where you go, is to keep up good hygiene.
+It takes little effort, and it can save you from getting sick and ruining your trip.

 a.
 Keep Your Hands Clean

 Washing your hands often is key to avoiding germs and infections.
-Make sure to wash them well with soap and water, especially after you have been on public transportation or touched money.
+Wash them well with soap and water.
+Do this especially after using public transportation or touching money.
 These are prime spots for picking up all sorts of germs.
 When you cannot get to a sink, hand sanitizer is your friend.
-Keep a small bottle handy so you can clean your hands wherever you are.
+Keep a small bottle handy.
+That way, you can clean your hands wherever you are.

 b.
 Watch What You Eat and Drink

-Be mindful of what you eat and drink, especially when visiting countries with different hygiene standards than you're used to.
+Be mindful of what you eat and drink.
+This matters especially when visiting countries with different hygiene standards than you're used to.
 Here are a few things to keep in mind:

-* **Skip the Ice:** Ice can be made with tap water, so it is best to avoid it in your drinks to lower the risk of waterborne illnesses.
+Skip the Ice: Ice can be made with tap water.
+So it is best to avoid it in your drinks.
+This lowers the risk of waterborne illnesses.

-* **Eat Smart:** When possible, choose cooked foods, especially when eating from street vendors.
+Eat Smart: When possible, choose cooked foods.
+Do this especially when eating from street vendors.
 Raw foods can carry bacteria that can make you sick.

 By keeping these simple hygiene habits in mind, you can enjoy your travels without worrying about getting sick.
 A little bit of prevention can go a long way!